TolikPylypchuk/SharpHook/README.md

 ## Library Status

-No other features are planned, but I will maintain the library to keep up with the releases of libuiohook which uses a rolling release model - every commit to its `1.2` branch is considered stable.
-That said, libuiohook itself is not really active anymore, but is still maintained, so this library will most probably receive updates quite rarely.
+I will maintain the library to keep up with the releases of libuiohook which uses a rolling release model - every commit to its `1.3` branch is considered stable.
+If you've noticed that this library hasn't gotten new commits in some time, rest assured that it's not abandoned!
+I'm not giving up on this library any time soon.

 ## Icon